NEWAGE-Labs/nal.docs/docs/SOPs/Management/Internal Audits.md

 #### Reviewing Internal Audit Documents

 Relevant documented information should be reviewed to determine the [conformity](../../QSPs/Audits.md#conformity) of the system with the internal [audit criteria](../../QSPs/Audits.md#audit-criteria).
+Gaps in expected documented should be noted for the [Internal Audit Report](#completing-internal-audit-report).

 ### Completing Internal Audit Report